aaronkelton/chemturion.github.io/_posts/2017-09-06-rails-render.md

 end
 {% endhighlight %}

-But this code is pretty illustrative, as evidenced by the error I get in my browser:
+But this code is even more illustrative regarding the path, as evidenced by the error I get in my browser:

 ```
 Template is missing
 Missing template app/views/home/about.html.haml with {:locale=>[:en], :formats=>[:html], :variants=>[], :handlers=>[:raw, :erb, :html, :builder, :ruby, :coffee, :jbuilder, :haml]}.
 Searched in: * "/Users/kelton/Sites/narify/app/views"
 ```
 Particularly that last bit: `Searched in: * "/Users/~/Sites/narify/app/views"`.
-If I'm not mistaken, the full path being searched would be `/Users/kelton/Sites/narify/app/views/app/views/home/about.html.haml`, so we could reasonably assert that we only need to specify the contents within the `views` folder.
+If I'm not mistaken, the full path being searched would be `/Users/kelton/Sites/narify/app/views/app/views/home/about.html.haml`, so we could reasonably assert that we only need to specify the contents within the `views` folder, i.e. a relative path.

 {% highlight ruby %}
 class HomeController < ApplicationController